weaverwhale/docs/src/pages/docs/deployment-flow.md

 ---
-layout: "../../layouts/BlogPost.astro"
+layout: "../../layouts/DocsPost.astro"
 title: "Deployment Flow"
 description: "Lorem ipsum dolor sit amet"
-pubDate: "Dec 20 2022"
+pubDate: "Dec 19 2022"
 ---

-TW PR/DEPLOYMENT Flow
+## General Flow:

-Do work
+- Do work
-Test Locally
+- Test Locally
-Create PR
+- Create PR
-Test on staging (with test links)
+- Test on staging (with test links)
-ONLY THEN add reviewer and send in slack
+- ONLY THEN add reviewer and send in slack

-Let's do the process
+## Let's do the process:

 - make a branch for BE and FE
 - make your changes
 - Test in stg very carefully  (deploy to STG BE and FE)